DakshMalhotra256/mutual-fund-overlap-dashboard/README.md

     │   ├── page3_concentration.png
     │   └── page4_category.png
     └── README.md

+## How to View
+1. **Screenshots & PDF**: Browse this repo — screenshots are in the README, PDF is downloadable
+2. **Interactive Dashboard**: Download `MF_Overlap_Dashboard.pbix` and open in [Power BI Desktop](https://www.microsoft.com/en-us/power-platform/products/power-bi/desktop) (free)
+3. **Data**: The CSV file is included if you want to explore the raw data

+## Limitations
+- Data scraped from Moneycontrol at a single point in time — holdings change monthly with portfolio rebalancing
+- Equity holdings only — debt, cash, and foreign equity positions are excluded
+- Fund category classification is based on fund name keywords, not official SEBI categorization
+- The dashboard requires Power BI Desktop (Windows only) to interact with — PDF export provided for other platforms

 ## Tools Used
 - **Power BI Desktop** — Dashboard creation, DAX measures, interactive visuals